 Board Positions & Makeup

 - In line with our mission, the lived experiences our board represents should be diverse.
 Specifically, the board should seek to be comprised of at least 50% underrepresented groups by focusing on diverse recruiting and networking.

-- We consider underrepresented lived experiences to be: Black, Latinx, Indigenous, Pacific Islander, Asian, and Middle Eastern individuals; Women, Trans, Agendered, Bigendered, Gender fluid, etc. individuals; and persons with disabilities
+- Examples of underrepresented lived experiences include (but are not limited to: Black, Latinx, Indigenous, Pacific Islander, Asian, and Middle Eastern individuals; Women, Trans, Agendered, Bigendered, Gender fluid, etc. individuals; neurodivergent and persons with disabilities

 - We will aim for any single group to not comprise more than a third of the board.

 - When evaluating an individual for a board position, the diversity their lived experience can bring to the board will be considered of significant value.

 - Every member of the board, per term will participate in a privilege and/or bias workshop.

 - Serving on the board should not be limited to those able to pay for membership.
 If an elected member of the board cannot maintain their membership, they need only to request reimbursement from the Executive Committee.

 Initiatives and Programming